francescomucio/open-transformation-specification/versions/v0.1.0/transformation-specification.md

 An OTS-based transformation must include both the code that transforms the data and metadata about the transformation.
 A tool implementing OTS should be able to execute an OTS transformation with no additional code or information beyond what's specified in the OTS document.

-## Specification Structure

-An Open Transformation Specification document describes a data transformation and is represented in YAML or JSON formats.
-These documents may be produced and served statically or generated dynamically from an application.

-The Open Transformation Specification does not require rewriting existing data transformations.
-It does not require binding any software to a transformation – the described transformation may not even be owned by the creator of its description.
-It does, however, require that the transformation's capabilities be described in the structure of the Open Transformation Specification.

 ## Core Concepts

 ### Open Transformation Definition (OTD)

 An **Open Transformation Definition (OTD)** is a concrete instance of the Open Transformation Specification - a single file or document that describes a specific data transformation using the OTS format.

 A transformation is a unit of data processing that takes one or more data sources as input and produces one data output.
-Transformations can be SQL queries, Python functions resulting in a sqlglot expression.
+Right now, transformations are SQL queries, but we plan to add support for other programming languages in the future.

 ### Open Transformation Specification Module